gammapy/gammapy/docs/image/skymaps.rst

         counts.show()

-.. _skymap-cutpaste:
+.. _image-cutpaste:

 Cutout and paste
 ----------------

-The `~gammapy.image.SkyImage` class offers `.paste()` and `.cutout()` methods, that can be used to cut out smaller parts of a sky map.
+The `~gammapy.image.SkyImage` class offers `.paste()` and `.cutout()` methods, that can be used to cut out smaller parts of a image.
 Here we cut out a 1 deg x 1 deg patch out of an example image:

 .. plot::